 Generic Name: acetaminophen / dichloralphenazone / isometheptene mucate

-Note: This page contains side effects data for the generic drug acetaminophen / dichloralphenazone / isometheptene mucate.
-It is possible that some of the dosage forms included below may not apply to the brand name Nodolor.
+Note: This document contains side effect information about acetaminophen / dichloralphenazone / isometheptene mucate.
+Some of the dosage forms listed on this page may not apply to the brand name Nodolor.

 For the Consumer

 Applies to acetaminophen / dichloralphenazone / isometheptene mucate: oral capsule